 Stefan Rayer, Ph.D.

-As Population Program director, Dr. Rayer oversees the production of population estimates for all cities and counties in Florida, and population projections by age, sex, race, and Hispanic origin for Florida and each of its counties.
-His research interests include population estimates and projections, internal migration and population redistribution, aging and disability, and population-environment interactions.
-Dr. Rayer has published articles in demographic and planning journals, authored technical reports on population estimates and projections, and presented papers at a variety of professional meetings.
-He is a Florida representative in the Census Bureau’s Federal-State Cooperative Programs for Population Estimates (FSCPE) and Projections (FSCPP).
+As program director, Dr. Rayer oversees the production of the BEBR city, county, and state population estimates, and the BEBR county and state population projections, for Florida.
+His research interests include population estimation and forecasting, internal migration and population redistribution, aging and disability, and applied demography.
+Dr. Rayer has authored scholarly journal articles, book chapters, and technical reports, and presented papers and served as a panelist, discussant, and session chair at professional meetings and conferences.
+He is Florida's representative to the U.S. Census Bureau’s Federal-State Cooperative Programs for Population Estimates (FSCPE) and Projections (FSCPP).